 The Interview Kickstart community is 5,000+ members strong, which is a lot of software engineers (as well as other relevant professionals, like software salespeople) who can help you with any problems or questions you might run into.

 You can get feedback on your interviews and offers, and having a community this big is also useful for meeting other engineers who have successfully landed jobs in FAANG and other tech firms.

 Interview Kickstart also offers mock interviews that will enable you to get detailed feedback on all aspects of the interview, helps you pinpoint your weak areas so you can work on them, and allows you to practice solving tough coding questions in front of an interviewer all in one place.

 One of the biggest advantages of a mock interview is that it allows you to make all your mistakes before the actual interview while you’re still in an interview setting.
 Any course that has this feature is one worth considering.

 Is Interview Kickstart Worth It?

-Similar to the exclusivity issues of Interview Cake, half of Interview Kickstart's students have 8-12 years of experience, and nearly everyone else in the community has at least 5+ years of experience under their belt.
+Half of Interview Kickstart’s students have 8-12 years of experience, and nearly everyone else in the community has at least 5+ years of experience under their belt.